 The consequences for the University are obvious, and chilling.
 Two expelled former students have gone on not only to rise to a level of occupational success that ought to be impossible without an MU credential, but have also discovered new fundamental facts about the world that completely undermine the knowledge base of Monsters University as an institution.
 It’s as if Jobs and Wozniak were also Fleischmann and Pons.
 The School of Scaring, which we hear early on is the “crown jewel” of MU, is now completely outmoded and also entirely delegitimated.
 The plot of the surely inevitable third Monsters movie is thus quite obvious.
 Mike and Sully take advantage of the huge backlash against MU for getting so much basic science wrong.
 They join forces with the upper management team of Monsters, Inc. (with the disgraced Waternoose taking the blame for all the bad stuff that happened) and form an edupreneurial startup.
 Armed with their knowledge about laughter, they return to a Monsters University that expelled them and destroy the credibility of the faculty, and the university besides.
 MU’s earlier failure to modernize then comes back to haunt it.
 MU has nothing to offer its students—giant sized or small—in the new Laughter Economy.
 Instead, Mike and Sully’s new Monstrously Open Online Campus will provide the modest training needed to become a productive and happy member of society.
 Their startup, Scarecoursa, is launched to great acclaim.

 Emeritus Dean Hardscrabble, meanwhile, tries to argue that these events and discoveries do not delegitimate the School of Scaring as a scientific enterprise.
 Predictions about the human world are extremely difficult to make in a reliable fashion, after all.
 The citizens of Monstropolis demand to know whether it’s reasonable that the curriculum at MU was for decades riddled with massive errors of fact promulgated by a self-satisfied caste of academics who inflicted what have turned out to be enormous human subjects violations on small children.
 It’s immediately clear that no academic discipline could hope to survive such a massive empirical refutation of its core principles, basic methods, and fundamental theory.
 (Except the Economics department, obviously—although what they’ll do in the new post-scarcity energy economy isn’t so clear, either.)
 With the University in chaos, the faculty fully casualized, and Mike and Sully’s MOOC startup a roaring success, the remainder of the film focuses on the unexpected return of Randall, whose story this really is.
 Unbeknownst to Mike and Sully, Randall turns out to have been secretly backing Scarecoursa all along.
 Resentful as ever but now also tremendously rich, he goes public evangelizing the idea that college is a pointless waste of time for talented monsters.
 Simultaneously, he executes his stock options, forces out Mike and Sully, and announces an acquihire merger with Monsters, Inc. The film ends with Randall as CEO of the new firm.
-Mike and Sully, meanwhile, join Emeritus Dean Hardscrabble working part-time as content providers for Scarecoursa webinars.All Posts by Date · All Posts by Category
+Mike and Sully, meanwhile, join Emeritus Dean Hardscrabble working part-time as content providers for Scarecoursa webinars.All Categories

 To receive updates from this site, you can subscribe to the RSS feed of all updates to the site in an RSS feed reader